hed-standard/hed-javascript/README.md

 Any type of event can be annotated using HED-type syntax.
-The HED annotation strategy is very general and a standardized vocabulary in the form of a [HED schema](https://github.com/hed-standard/hed-specification) enables annotation of events in an understand-able, machine actionable format.
+The HED annotation strategy is very general and a standardized vocabulary in the form of a [HED schema](https://github.com/hed-standard/hed-specification) enables annotation of events in an understandable, machine-actionable format.

 Additional [library schemas](https://github.com/hed-standard/hed-schema-library)
 with specialized vocabularies needed for particular subfields are under development.